ccjmne/blog/content/ramblings/be-responsible.md

    **The mythical, elusive one person that may or may not hold the key isn't that irreplaceable.**<br>
-   No, really, even if nobody else but "surely they" know, guess what: neither do they.
+   No, really; even if nobody else but "surely they" know, guess what: neither do they.
 They're just in that position where they have to decide whether something needs to be done, but there's not one person that knows anything.
 Assuming your business makes money, it takes at least 4 people to know what to